-- 1. The Secretariat has begun to implement many of the requests from the Health Assembly in resolution WHA70.12, including: the development of a world report on cancer; the collection, synthesis and dissemination of evidence on the most cost-effective interventions and the making of an global investment case; the preparation of a report on access to medicines; and the provision of harmonized technical assistance to Member States, partnerships and networks. - 2.
-The Secretariat, including IARC, organized a consultation (Geneva, 4 and 5 September 2017) on the scope of, composition of and workplan for the Global Report on Cancer.
-Input was provided by representatives from all WHO regions and with diverse perspectives and expertise. - 3.
-The Secretariat has expanded its work on gathering evidence on cost-effective interventions and the formulation of an investment case, building on related cross-cutting and regional workstreams and as part of the noncommunicable disease agenda, and conducted in collaboration with the IARC.
+- 1. The Secretariat has begun to implement many of the requests from the Health Assembly in resolution WHA70.12, including: the development of a world report on cancer; the collection, synthesis and dissemination of evidence on the most cost-effective interventions and the making of an investment case; the preparation of a report on access to medicines; and the provision of harmonized technical assistance to Member States, partnerships and networks. - 2.
+The Secretariat, including the International Agency for Research on Cancer, organized a consultation (Geneva, 4 and 5 September 2017) on the scope of, composition of and workplan for the Global Report on Cancer.
+Input was provided by representatives from all WHO Regions and with diverse perspectives and expertise. - 3.
+The Secretariat has expanded its work on gathering evidence on cost-effective interventions and the formulation of an investment case, building on related cross-cutting and regional workstreams and as part of the noncommunicable disease agenda, and conducted in collaboration with the International Agency for Research on Cancer.
 An informal consultation was held (Mexico, 13 November 2017) for stakeholders to provide input into the methods for collecting and synthesizing relevant cost-effectiveness data.
 These data are being used for making an investment case and producing a costing tool that will support policy decision-making in cancer prevention and control. - 4.
 Technical assistance has been provided at all levels of the Organization to support capacity-building in cancer control.
-In addition to the missions articulated in the progress updates in paragraphs 29 and 23 of the main report relating to the management of noncommunicable diseases, technical support has been provided through the integrated mission of Programme of Action for Cancer Therapy, conducted with the IAEA as well as the IARC.
+In addition to the missions articulated in the progress updates in paragraphs 25 and 26 of the main report relating to the management of noncommunicable diseases, technical support has been provided through the integrated mission of Programme of Action for Cancer Therapy, conducted with the International Atomic Energy Agency as well as the International Agency for Research on Cancer.
 Missions have been carried out in more than five countries in 2017 with missions in additional countries planned in 2018.
 At the completion of each mission, technical assistance has been continued in order to facilitate implementation of the mission's findings. - 5.
-Pursuant to the request that the Director-General produce a comprehensive technical report on access to cancer medicines for consideration by the Executive Board at its 144th session in January 2019, a concept note has been drafted, outlining the structure of the document in accordance with the terms of the resolution.
-An expert consultation is planned to take place later in 2018.
+Pursuant to the request that the Director-General produce a comprehensive technical report on access to cancer medicines for consideration by the Executive Board at its 144th session, a concept note has been drafted, outlining the structure of the document in accordance with the terms of the resolution.
+An expert consultation is planned to take place in early 2018.